Deep Brain Stimulation for Parkinson Disease: New Chapter in Treatment

 Living well with Parkinson disease is possible with the appropriate treatment.
 Every individual should have a tailored plan for success.
 For some people, deep brain stimulation (DBS) offers life-changing relief.

-Your questions about deep brain stimulation answered
+Your questions about Deep Brain Stimulation answered

-To date, more than 150,000 people have received DBS.
+To date, more than 150,000 people have received DBS worldwide.

 • DBS is an approved treatment by the US FDA for movement disorders (such as Parkinson disease, essential tremor, and dystonia), as well as epilepsy, and obsessive compulsive disorder.
+Worldwide DBS is most commonly used to treat Parkinson disease in all advanced medical centres.

 How does it work?